ranjanin08/grimlock/README.md

 Position2D(StringValue(iid:0444510),StringValue(fid:D))
 ```

-Now for something a little more intersting.
+Now for something a little more interesting.
 Let's compute the number of features for each instance and then compute the moments of the distribution of counts:

 ```
 scala> val counts = data.summarise(Over(First), Count[Position2D, Position1D]())